dourajs/doura/docs/docs/react/global-store.md

-import ReactDOM from 'react-dom/client' import App from './App' import store from './store' import { DouraRoot } from 'doura-react'
+import ReactDOM from 'react-dom/client' import App from './App' import store from './store' import { DouraRoot } from 'react-doura'

 // As of React 18
 const root = ReactDOM.createRoot(document.getElementById('root'))